VirajRaundal/PPS-SRM/README.md

-# SRM-PPS-ELAB-All-Questions
+# Abrevation 😏
 <h1>Why did I do this?</h1>
-I hate to do C programming and hence I solved all the questions and put them up here so that you won't have to reinvent the wheel always lol.
+So that you won't have to reinvent the wheel lol.

 <h1> How to use this?</h1>
 Well, all the files have been written marked as LxCy where 'x' represents the Level number and 'y' represents the Challenge number.